joemoose/psiops/docs/equipment.md

 The basic kit exists so you don’t have to itemize every item in your personal utility kit on your character sheet before a mission — it’s ready whenever you need it.

 When you need an item from the kit, declare it and retrieve it.
 No inventory slot is required.
-Recall that it takes **1** in combat to retrieve an item from your rucksack.
+Recall that it takes **1** action in combat to retrieve an item from your rucksack.

 Your combat fatigues, boots, and other standard-issue clothing or webbing are assumed to be worn.
-If any of the items in your basic are lost or destroyed due to tactical circumstances, they’re gone.
+If any of the items in your basic kit are lost or destroyed due to tactical circumstances, they’re gone.
 The kit doesn’t replace them.

 Items not originally part of a basic kit, such as weapons or recovered equipment, cannot be stored in it.